systeminit/si/README.md

 ## Developing and Running the SI Stack

-Please refer to the [DEVELOPING](./DEVELOPING.md) guide for more information.
+Please refer to the following documentation for more information:

+- **[DEVELOPING](./DEVELOPING.md):** information related to developing and running the SI stack
+- **[DOCUMENTATION](./DOCUMENTATION.md):** information related to developer documentation for the contents of this repository

 ## Contributing